 The bark scorpion occurs naturally throughout Maricopa County and most of the state.
 It is commonly found inside homes and buildings where it seeks out a defined area in which to live.
 If a structure is on that area the number of scorpions finding their way inside can be controlled but can never be completely eliminated.

-The bark scorpion is one of several small scorpions and is about one and one half to two inches in length.
 It has two distinguishing characteristics.
 The first is that it is the only scorpion in Maricopa County that climbs.
 It easily climbs any surface except clean glass and clean plastic.
 It can cling to the underside of a piece of wood, walk across your ceiling, climb furniture, and get into clothing and cupboards.
 They are most active at night and seek places that are warm, dark and damp.
 The second important characteristic is that it curls up its tail and lays it down flat next to its body.
 This allows the scorpion to become very flat and squeeze into very small and narrow cracks.

 Because children under six years of age are more likely to develop severe symptoms if stung, special care should be taken if you are visiting or live in an infested home: